professionalskiddar/Zenith-Automator/README.md

-# ⚡ Zenith Automator | Discord Message Mirroring & Trade Alert Forwarder
+# ⚡ Zenith Automator | Discords Best Message Forwarder

 **Zenith Automator** is a high-speed Discord message mirroring tool and alert copier.
 It is designed to automatically monitor a specific private source channel and instantly forward trading alerts, text, and visual charts to one or multiple destination channels or servers.